yasingole/Dev-Ops-Project/README.md

   region  = var.aws_region
 }
 ```
-Here we also use a remote backend to store our tfstate and and lock files in a s3 bucket and dynamoDB backend respectivley.
+Here we also use a remote backend to store our tfstate and lock files in a s3 bucket and DynamoDB backend respectively.

 `variables.tf`:
 ```
 # Environment
 variable "environment" {
   type        = string
-  description = "When set to dev/staging: Only one nat gateway and eip will be created.
-However, when set to production: One nat gateway and eip for every public subnet" default     = ""
+  description = "When set to dev/staging: Only one NAT gateway and eip will be created.
+However, when set to production: One NAT gateway and eip for every public subnet" default     = ""
 }